AlphaBravoCompany/ab-training-labs/container-bootcamp/section-3-labs/README.md

 Run `docker exec -it mycontainer cat /etc/os-release` to confirm it is centos:8.

-Visit http://your-lab-server-name to see your custom index file message.
+Visit http://LABSERVERNAME to see your custom index file message.

 Let's cleanup.

 `docker rm -f mycontainer`.

+## Lab 2

+## Lab 3